Melania Trump Lawsuit Update: First Lady ‘Plans To Cash In’ — A ‘FLOTUS First’

 Reuters reported that both parties settled the defamation lawsuit for a “substantial” amount of money.
 The blogger defendant issued a statement through Trump’s attorney.

-“I acknowledge that these false statements were very harmful and hurtful to Mrs. Trump and her family, and therefore I sincerely apologize to Mrs. Trump, her son, her husband and her parents for making these false statements.”
+“I acknowledge that these false statements were very harmful and hurtful to Mrs. Trump and her family, and therefore I sincerely apologize to Mrs. Trump, her son, her husband, and her parents for making these false statements.”

 At the heart of Melania’s complaint are allegations that the article caused her brand, “Melania,” to lose “significant value” and “major business opportunities that were otherwise available to her.'”